serilog-contrib/serilog-sinks-elasticsearch/README.md

   </appSettings>
 ```

 With the appSettings configuration the `nodeUris` property is required.
-Multiple nodes can be specified using `,` or `;` to seperate them.
+Multiple nodes can be specified using `,` or `;` to separate them.
 All other properties are optional.
 Also required is the `<add key="serilog:using" value="Serilog.Sinks.Elasticsearch"/>` setting to include this sink.
 All other properties are optional.
 If you do not explicitly specify an indexFormat-setting, a generic index such as 'logstash-[current_date]' will be used automatically.

 And start writing your events using Serilog.